technologiestiftung/amarex-webtool-frontend/doc/languages.md

 >⚠️ **Plate note**: Adding a translation key to a layer tree entry will overwrite any title or name of the service.

-If the treeType is `"default"` or `"custom"`, folder names can be specified.
+If the tree.type is `"default"` or `"custom"`, folder names can be specified.
 In the following example, the tree would show the value for the key `"foo.bar.exampleSubjectData"` instead of "Subject data".

 Default translations:

-* Baselayer: "Background maps" (de: "Hintergrundkarten")
+* Baselayer: "Baselayers" (de: "Baselayer")
 * Overlay: "Subject data" (de: "Fachthemen")
 * 3d-layer: "3D data" (de: "3D Daten")